zephyrproject-rtos/zephyr/samples/boards/nrf52/nffs/README.rst

 Building and Running
 ********************

-This sample can be found under :file:`samples/boards/nrf52/nffs` in the Zephyr tree.
+This sample can be found under $(zephyr_base)/samples/boards/nrf52/nffs in the Zephyr tree.

-I've already included $(zephyr_base)/ext/fs/nffs in :file:'samples/boards/nrf52/nffs/CMakeLists.txt'
-which is important to build this project.
+I've already included $(zephyr_base)/ext/fs/nffs directory in project by editing :file:'$(zephyr_base)samples/boards/nrf52/nffs/CMakeLists.txt' which is important to build this project.

 The following commands build the application.